 Double-fold the top edge of the open pocket and double topstitch with 1/4″ apart.

-Mark the top edge of the back pocket on the right side of the back pouch body.
+Referring to the template, mark the top edge of the back pocket on the right side of the back piece of the pouch body.

 Place the pocket piece onto the back pouch piece, align the top edge to the marking line.

 Make a few stitches on the seam allowance to secure the pocket in place.